ediazalmeyda/ediazalmeyda.github.io/index.md

   </div>
 </div>

-# Microbial ecology of mutualisms
+# Mutualisms in marine and coastal ecosystems

-My lab explores how mutualisms respond and adapt to anthropogenic stressors in marine and terrestrial ecosystems.
+My lab explores how mutualisms respond and adapt to anthropogenic stressors in marine and coastal ecosystems.
+Undergraduate researchers are my junior colleagues in my research and teaching.
+We utilize experimental biology (host-symbiont physiology, genomics, and experimental evolution) and fieldwork techniques.
 Our aim is to mitigate threats to host-associated microbial biodiversity, an essential aspect of [healthy ecosystems](https://royalsocietypublishing.org/doi/full/10.1098/rspb.2018.2448){:target="_blank"}.

-We utilize experimental biology (host-symbiont physiology, genomics, and experimental evolution) and fieldwork approaches to study mutualisms in **coral reef ecosystems**, **agroecological systems**, and **coupled human-environment systems**.

 <p><img src="/assets/img/diving.jpg"></p>
 <p class="my-img-cap">Dr. Díaz diving at the Mesoamerican Barrier Reef System near the UNAM field station in Puerto Morelos, Quintana Roo, México.</p>

-My lab also engages in interdisciplinary research with anthropologists, botanists, geographers, and community stakeholders to study how microbial biodiversity may assist in preserving archaeological sites and cultural heritage.
+My lab also engages in interdisciplinary research with anthropologists, botanists, geographers, and community stakeholders to study how microbial biodiversity may assist in preserving coastal archaeological sites and cultural heritage.

-New College is a public liberal arts honors college, and my lab incorporates undergraduates in all aspects of research, from hypothesis to publication.

 Learn [about my lab's research](/research/).